Step 1: Overview

 There will always be a pattern mismatch at the corners.
 Keep it slight by starting out of the corner with the cut-off piece you came into it with.
 Photo 12 shows a way to cut this piece by guiding the razor with a broad knife with cardboard taped to one side to create the 1/4-in. wrap.
 If the strip you cut off is less than 2 in., discard it and start the wall with a new strip.

 Trick: Our pattern repeated twice across the width of our paper.
 To avoid a mismatched corner, hold up a second sheet, find where the pattern aligns and cut a strip lengthwise.
-If your paper doesn’t allow this, hang a full sheet—only your eyes will notice the mismatch.
+If your paper doesn’t allow this, hang a full sheet—only your eyes will notice the mismatch in your how to hang wallpaper project.

 If you’re using a vinyl-coated or vinyl paper, use a vinyl-to-vinyl adhesive on the overlap.
 Regular paste won’t hold.
 Use this adhesive any time you’re putting a paper over a vinyl-coated or vinyl paper—on borders, for instance.